KxSystems/docs/docs/wp/rt-tick/index.md

 So the developer of the process needs to define `upd` according to their desired behavior.

-Perhaps the simplest definition of `upd` is to be found in the vanilla RTS – the RDB.
+Perhaps the simplest definition of `upd` is to be found in the vanilla RTE – the RDB.
 The script for this process is called `r.q` and within this script, we find the definition:

 ```q
 upd:insert